Writers Workshop (publisher)

 Writers Workshop is a Kolkata-based literary publisher founded by the Indian poet and scholar Purushottama Lal in 1958.
 It has published many new Indian authors of post-independence urban literature.
 Many of these authors later became widely known.

 History

-The Writers Workshop company was first founded as a group of eight writers (Lal, Deb Kumar Das, Anita Desai, Sasthibrata Chakravarti writing as Sasthi Brata, William Hull, Jail Ratan, Kewlian Sio, and Pradip Sen) in 1958.
+The Writers Workshop company was first founded as a group of eight writers (Lal, Deb Kumar Das, Anita Desai, Sasthibrata Chakravarti writing as Sasthi Brata, William Hull, Jai Ratan, Kewlian Sio, and Pradip Sen) in 1958.
 It was an initiative of Purushottama Lal (1929–2010), a professor of English at St. Xavier's College, Calcutta.

 Although it mainly publishes Indian writing in English, it has also published books in other modern Indian languages.
 To date, the press has published over 3500 titles of poetry, novels, drama, and other literary works, with two focuses: experimental literature of the present day, and translations from Sanskrit and other classical Indian languages.